-Liquids have significantly more complex behavior than the idealized systems previously mentioned.
+Liquids have significantly more complex behavior than the idealized systems mentioned in the last paragraph.
 Liquids move in many more ways than solids, and movement is driven by multiple forces, diffusion and convection as well as temperature gradients, with diffusion being a crucial mechanism in most applications.
+Liquids are usually complex fluids and need to be analyzed by the mathematics of complex fluids, not ideal fluids or gases.

-Ionic solutions and liquids are much more complex yet than 'uncharged' liquids without permanent charge-because electric forces and migration in the electric field are dominant determinants of motion.
+Ionic solutions and liquids are much more complex yet than 'uncharged' liquids-without permanent charge-because electric forces and migration in the electric field are dominant determinants of motion.
 Seawater resembles an ideal Ohm's law resistor much more than an uncharged liquid.
 Movements are driven by all fields in liquids and ionic solutions, everything is coupled to everything else, so polarization currents in these systems depend on all parameters and properties of all fields, as well as on the structure and boundary conditions that constrain them.